Last modified December 17, 2025

 App bundle definition

-As stated in the app platform overview all managed apps are packaged, maintained and offered as helm charts and it’s no different for the app bundles.
-What makes them special in comparison to solitary apps is that the bundle helm chart, instead of carrying a regular resources composing the actual application, carries App custom resources which, once delivered and consumed by the app platform, install the expected applications and their resources.
+As stated in the app platform overview, all managed apps are packaged, maintained, and offered as helm charts, and it’s no different for app bundles.
+What makes them special compared to solitary apps is that the bundle helm chart, instead of carrying regular resources composing the actual application, carries App custom resources which, once delivered and consumed by the app platform, install the expected applications and their resources.

-In other words, an app bundle can be thought of a meta package, not installing anything in the workload cluster on its own, but requesting installation of certain pre-defined applications.
+In other words, an app bundle can be thought of as a meta package.
+It doesn’t install anything in the workload cluster on its own, but instead requests the installation of certain pre-defined applications.

-The distinction between solitary (on the left side) and bundle (on the right side) apps is depicted in the figure below.
+The distinction between solitary and bundle apps is depicted in the figure below.

-The A1 apps helm chart consists of end resources representing the actual application.
-Upon installing this app, these resource are created in the workload cluster directly.
+The A1 app’s helm chart consists of end resources representing the actual application.
+Upon installing this app, these resources are created in the workload cluster directly.
 On the other side is a bundle helm chart carrying the A1-A4 App custom resources.
 Installing this bundle results in the creation of these nested App custom resources in the management cluster.
-These App custom resources are then picked up and reconciled by the app platform which only then results in creating end resources in the workload cluster.
+These App custom resources are then picked up and reconciled by the app platform, which only then results in creating end resources in the workload cluster.

-As already hinted above, the direct consequence of nesting App custom resources inside a helm chart is how the app is installed.
-Installing a solitary app for the workload cluster doesn’t result in creating any resources in the management cluster, whilst the bundle app is first installed in the management cluster, where it creates the App custom resources, which are then, in the second step, installed in the workload cluster.
+As already hinted, the direct consequence of nesting App custom resources inside a helm chart is how the app is installed.
+Installing a solitary app for the workload cluster doesn’t result in creating any resources in the management cluster.
+In contrast, the bundle app is first installed in the management cluster, where it creates the nested App custom resources.
+These are then, in the second step, installed in the workload cluster.
 More about this in the App Bundle installation.

 App bundle installation

-The solitary app installation process has been already well depicted in the app platform overview.
+The solitary app installation process has already been clearly depicted in the app platform overview.
 The bundle installation process is very similar except it involves one extra layer, and hence extra controllers.

-This layer consists of the management cluster’s app and chart operators whose purpose is to install applications and controllers designed to provide management layer functionality and these may be leveraged to install app bundles.
+This layer consists of the management cluster’s app and chart operators.
+Their purpose is to install applications and controllers designed to provide management layer functionality.
+These may be leveraged to install app bundles.

 The figure below depicts the process.
-Note however, some parts present in the App Platform Overview figure, like pulling the tarball archive, have been omitted for brevity.
+Note, however, that some parts present in the App Platform Overview figure, like pulling the tarball archive, have been omitted for brevity.

-When App custom resource for the bundle is created within the management cluster, it’s first picked up by the management cluster’s app operator which is called, by convention, unique.
-It lives under the protected giantswarm namespace, but in principle operates the same way the workload clusters app operators do.
-Essentially, it reconciles the App custom resource by creating a corresponding Chart custom resource in the giantswarm namespace, which is then picked up by the management cluster’s chart operator also living in that namespace.
+Essentially, it reconciles the App custom resource by creating a corresponding Chart custom resource in the giantswarm namespace.
+This is then picked up by the management cluster’s chart operator also residing in that namespace.
 The chart operator then installs the app resources, which in this case are nested App custom resources to be created in the workload cluster namespace.
-Once delivered, the nested App custom resources are picked up by the workload cluster’s app operator and installed in the well known way.
+Once delivered, the nested App custom resources are picked up by the workload cluster’s app operator and installed in the well-known way.

 Technical details